BonnieMcLean/IcoTools/README.md

 We have found that words are usually guessed more accurately when paired with foils that are as different-sounding to them as possible, compared to when paired with random foils.
 Thus, using opposite foils can improve the sensitivity of your guessing experiments to iconicity, particularly in cases where the items you are testing are expected to exhibit only weak iconicity, when you do not have so many guesses per item, or when you do not have so many items in your study.
 We also think it is a more principled way to test for iconicity, since if a word does sound appropriate for a meaning, then a word that sounds very different to it should be *inappropriate* for that meaning.

 The function **foiler** provides a list of opposite-sounding words for each item in your experiment.
 At the moment, the **foiler** function is only supported for items that are *spoken language words or sounds* (able to be transcribed in IPA).
-If the items in your experiment are hand signs or gestures, we recommend using random foils.
+If the items in your experiment are hand signs, gestures, or images, we recommend using random foils.
 As items in the visual modality are often higher in iconicity anyway, using opposite foils would be unlikely to greatly improve the sensitivity of the measure.
-However, if you have some way of choosing maximally contrastive signs or gestures to pair with your items, you are free to specify this in the 'foils' column of your stimuli file (see [here](#Format-for-stimuli-file)).
+However, if you have some way of choosing maximally contrastive signs/gestures/images to pair with your items, you are free to specify this in the 'foils' column of your stimuli file (see [here](#Format-for-stimuli-file)).
 For a full discussion of how to use the foiler function, and how it makes the opposite-sounding words, see [here](#instructions-for-using-the-foiler-function)

 ## Available stimuli types